sysstat/sysstat/README.md

 See the CHANGES file to know the new features/improvements/bug fixes added in this release of sysstat.

+Note that sysstat no longer uses odd and even version numbers to identify development and stable versions.
+The latest sysstat release should always be considered as a stable version that can be used for distribution packaging.

 Sysstat development can be tracked on [GitHub](https://github.com/sysstat/sysstat).

 ### Installation